chezhe/opto-wallet/Wallet Security Criteria.md

+# Wallet Security Criteria:

+A wallet project must have a significant portion of these security program features in place, and shall self-certify that they maintain a security program that is commensurate (sufficiently similar) or better than the elements of the program outlined below.
+A project may also certify that they have a significant program in place, but intend to enhance the program to a level commensurate with the program outlined below by a given date.

+Wallets shall checkbox a statement of compliance to be maintained on the wallet’s GitHub account or Website.
+The statement may qualitatively discuss the security program and include additional elements, or simply state that it is compliant with the program outlined below.
+When asserting that open items will be in place within some time period of being listed, target dates shall be included and clearly defined.
+The overall statement must be dated and the date shall be commensurate with the commit date.
+All wallet projects must maintain compliance while being included in the wallet listing/selector program.
+If a wallet is no longer in compliance, or no longer supported, the security statement must reflect that change and the wallet selector team shall be notified.
+The wallet project shall make verification of the following requirements as easy as possible--maximizing transparency through the use of relevant links pointing toward program descriptions, audit reports, etc. for the user/researcher.

 1. Has a security program in place that covers or is dedicated to the wallet and...

 2. Publishes information about its security program in an easily findable place.